-The Model 40/40UFL Flame Detector is an electronic device designed to sense the occurrence of fire and flames and subsequently activate an alarm or an extinguishing system directly or through a control circuit.
+The Model 40/40U and UB Flame Detector is an electronic device designed to sense the occurrence of fire and flames, and subsequently activate an alarm or an extinguishing system directly or through a control circuit.

-The UV/IR Radiation Flame Detector is a dual spectrum optical detector sensitive to 2 separate ranges of the radiation spectrum, both of which are present in fires.
-The detector monitors the protected volume by measuring the radiation intensity in it, within 2 frequency ranges of the electromagnetic spectrum; namely the Ultra-Violet (UV) and the Infra-Red (IR).
+The UV Flame Detector is a single spectrum optical detector sensitive to the UV radiation spectrum that is present in fires.
+The detector monitors the protected volume, by measuring the radiation intensity in it, within the frequency range of the electromagnetic spectrum, namely the Ultra-Violet (UV).

-The detector integrates 2 dependent channels in which appropriate detection pulses are registered and further analyzed for frequency, intensity, and duration.
+The detector senses one channel in which appropriate detection pulses are registered, and further analyzed for frequency, intensity and duration.

-Sensing Elements
+Sensing Element